Omicron1 Canis Majoris

-Omicron1 Canis Majoris (ο1 CMa, ο1 Canis Majoris) is a red supergiant star in the constellation Canis Major.
-It is also a variable star.
+Omicron1 Canis Majoris is a red supergiant star in the constellation Canis Major.
+Its name is a Bayer designation that is Latinized from ο1 Canis Majoris, and abbreviated Omicron1 CMa or ο1 CMa.
+This is a variable star that ranges in apparent visual magnitude from 3.78 to 3.99, which is bright enough to be viewed with the naked eye.
+It is located at a distance of approximately 2,700 light years, and is drifting further away with a line of sight velocity of +36 km/s.

 Name

 Johann Bayer gave two adjacent stars the Bayer designation of ο Canis Majoris in 1603, but without distinguishing between the stars.
 John Flamsteed gave the two omicron stars his own numbered designations of 16 and 24 Canis Majoris in the early 18th century.
 Friedrich Wilhelm Argelander labelled the stars as ο1 and ο2 in his atlas Uranometria Nova.
 Nicolas Louis de Lacaille labelled it c Canis Majoris, but this was not upheld by subsequent cartographers.
 Its Henry Draper Catalogue designation is HD 50877.
 The two Omicron stars marked the centre of the Great Dog's body on Bayer's 1603 Uranometria.

 Distance

 The distance to ο1 Canis Majoris is uncertain.
 It is strongly associated with the Collinder 121 stellar association, located around 3,500 light years (1,085 parsecs) distant.
 Its original Hipparcos parallax placed it at 610 pc, similar to the distance of EZ Canis Majoris, another member of Cr 121. ο1 CMa appears to be interacting with the nebula around EZ CMa, implying the two are at the same distance.
-However, the revised Hipparcos parallax is only 0.22 mas, with a margin of error of 0.43 mas, so the distance is not well-defined but likely to be large.
+However, the revised Hipparcos parallax is only 0.22 mas, with a large margin of error of 0.43 mas, so the distance is not well-defined but likely to be large.
 The distance to EZ CMa is now thought to be around 1,500 pc.
 Conversely, though only separated by 2 degrees from the blue supergiant ο2 Canis Majoris, the two appear to be unrelated.

+Bailer-Jones et al. (2021) estimate a distance of 820 parsecs, give or take 74 parsecs to Omicron^{1} Canis Majoris, using a method that use its parallax from Gaia EDR3, its color and apparent magnitude.